 EN/ISO Sleeping Bag Ratings

-It’s important to note that unlike the old sleeping bag rating of a single temperature that applied only to a fraction of people, the EN/ISO sleeping bag rating is read in ranges of temperatures–not a specific rating–reflecting the very subjective nature of warmth for a wide spectrum of body types.
+It’s important to note that unlike the old sleeping bag rating of a single temperature that applied to only a fraction of people, the EN/ISO sleeping bag rating is read in ranges of temperatures–not a specific rating–reflecting the very subjective nature of warmth for a wide spectrum of body types.
 The numbers included along the continuum are merely points of reference between ranges, helping you to estimate where you might find the sleeping bag to provide ample insulation.

 Here is the latest EN/ISO graphic that the Therm-a-Rest team has developed with the definitions of the ranges indicated: